-- Return transfers Kilimanjaro airportto Arusha and Arusha to Kilimanjaro airport
+- All transfers To and from Kilimanjaro airport

-- Hotel Lodging the night before and the night after the climb, with dinner and breakfast included (double occupancy)
+- Hotel Lodging the night before and after the climb, with dinner and breakfast included (double occupancy)

 - Transfer from your hotel to starting point for your climb, and return to your hotel after your climb